Frequently Asked Questions:

 Q: Is photography permitted in the galleries?

 A: In most cases, photography in the galleries is not permitted.
 Special exceptions can be made for students and media professionals, but this permission must be secured in advance.
-No flash photography, however.
+Flash photography is never allowed, however.

 Q: Why are there no weekend hours?

 A: The University Galleries intend to serve audiences at USD above others.
 Recent analysis of our annual visitation patterns show that most gallery visitors tend to come during the week, when classes are in session.
 Evening hours on Thursdays enable off-campus visitors to take advantage of gallery programs after work, especially since most of these programs are deliberately planned for this night.
 Exceptional weekend hours may be planned on an occasional basis in conjunction with special exhibitions.
-Please consult website for details.
+Please consult the University Galleries home page events section for details.

 Q: Are there books or other research resources associated with the University Galleries that I can use?